Skip to main content

 Strategic dietary choices can significantly improve the body’s responsiveness to insulin, optimizing metabolic function.

-Incorporating a high intake of is one such strategy.
+Incorporating a high intake of dietary fiber is one such strategy.
 Fiber, particularly soluble fiber found in oats, beans, and many fruits and vegetables, slows glucose absorption and supports a healthy gut microbiome, both of which contribute to better glucose control.
 A diverse array of colorful fruits and vegetables provides essential micronutrients and antioxidants, which combat oxidative stress and inflammation, factors known to impair insulin signaling.

 Hydration also plays a subtle but important role.
 Adequate water intake supports kidney function, which is involved in glucose filtration, and helps maintain overall cellular health.
 Chronic dehydration can place additional stress on metabolic processes.